-The multidisciplinary show explores and celebrates Devon’s lace industry through the eyes of Devon lace-makers past and present, including those who made lace for the royal family.
-After her marriage to Prince Albert on 10th February 1840, Queen Victoria described her wedding clothes in her journal.
+The exhibition explores Devon’s lace industry through the eyes of Devon lace-makers past and present, including those who made lace for the royal family.

-The displays, drawn from loans from public, from private and from RAMM’s extensive lace collections, will also give voice to the unacknowledged makers who often suffered hardship and poverty, disability and discrimination.
+The displays, made up of loans from public, private and the RAMM’s extensive lace collections, will also give voice to the unacknowledged makers who often suffered hardship, poverty and discrimination.
 Men, women and children all made lace, and the trade often provided work for people who were physically less able.